barry-luijten/ChatAnalyzer/README.md

 ## Wanna help making this better?

 Cheers!
 You are very welcome!
 Just submit a pull request.
-The goal of this tool is to automize the parsing as much as possible.

-### Add your language identifier for audio/video/pictures

-Please see the header of `analyze.js`.
-There you can add your identifiers.